 e.
 UE location Information

-SCG failure/deactivation during fast MCG recovery (i.e., running of T316)

 Proposal 4: A new EUTRA target cell CGI is introduced in inter-RAT SHR.

 Proposal 7: For HO from NR to LTE, UE records the inter-RAT SHR in the VarSuccessHO-Report.

 Proposal 8: For HO from NR to LTE, the T310 and T312 threshold is provided to the UE by source gNB in the otherConfig.